Brian Kemp: COVID-19 pandemic

 On April 1, 2020, Kemp announced a statewide stay-at-home order to combat the COVID-19 pandemic.
 He was among the last governors to issue a stay-at-home order, as a national emergency was declared three weeks earlier, on March 13.
 As he issued the order, Kemp said he had become aware the coronavirus could be spread by asymptomatic people only that day, despite warnings from health officials made months earlier.
 At the end of April, Kemp lifted the stay-at-home order over the opposition of mayors and against the advice of public health experts and the Centers for Disease Control and Prevention.

 While many other states were implementing face mask mandates, Kemp prohibited localities from implementing stricter public health measures than the state.
 In response, localities filed lawsuits against Kemp.
 In July, Kemp prohibited Georgia cities and counties from requiring face masks to halt the virus's spread.
 At the time, coronavirus cases were surging in many states, and other states were implementing statewide mask mandates.
 By mid-July 2020, more than 127,000 COVID-19 cases had been reported in Georgia, with 3,000 deaths.

 In March 2021, Kemp expressed opposition to a $1.9 trillion COVID-19 relief bill passed by Congress.

-Public opinion
+Job approval

-A July 2019 poll showed that Kemp had a 52% job approval rating among Georgians, making him the 22nd-most popular governor in the country.
-A May 2020 Ipsos poll showed that Kemp's job approval rating had declined to 39% among Georgians, making him among the nation's least popular governors; his low popularity was attributed to his handling of the coronavirus crisis.
-In November 2020, Kemp's approval rating fell to 37%, according to an IAG/Fox 5 poll.
-By May 2021, an Atlanta Journal-Constitution poll showed his approval rating had rebounded to 45%, and as of April 2022, it was up to 50%, according to Morning Consult.
+In an April 2019 Atlanta Journal-Constitution (AJC) poll, Kemp had a 46 percent job approval rating among Georgians.
+In July of that year, another poll showed that Kemp's ratings had risen to 52 percent approving, making him the 22nd-most popular governor in the country.
+A May 2020 Ipsos poll showed that Kemp's job approval rating had declined to 39 percent among Georgians, making him among the nation's least popular governors; his low popularity was attributed to his handling of the coronavirus crisis.
+In November 2020, Kemp's approval rating fell to 37 percent, according to an IAG/Fox 5 poll.

+In January 2021, an AJC poll showed his approval rating had rebounded to 43 percent, and by May it was up to 45 percent.
+In April 2022, his approval rating had reached 50 percent, according to a Morning Consult poll.
+In October 2022, one month before the 2022 gubernatorial election, Kemp's approval rating among Georgians stood at 54 percent.
+At the beginning of his second term in 2023, his approval rating surged to 62 percent, according to an AJC poll; it peaked at 64 percent the following year.